APNewsBreak: Grand jury report blasts NY foster care system

 HAUPPAUGE, N.Y.
-(AP) — A foster parent now accused of sexually abusing boys in his care could have been stopped years earlier if not for “abysmal” communication among the child-welfare agencies involved, including one that raised serious concerns that were apparently never documented, according to a special grand jury report obtained by The Associated Press
+(AP) — A foster parent accused of sexually abusing boys in his care could have been stopped years earlier if not for “abysmal” communication among the child-welfare agencies involved, according to a special grand jury report obtained by The Associated Press.

 In the 83-page report, the Suffolk County Supreme Court jury outlined a remarkable series of failures that allowed Cesar Gonzales-Mugaburu to take in more than 100 children over 20 years, despite being the subject of 18 separate child-abuse investigations.